GrantEdwards/ClockBeat/README.md

 ### Invocation

-After you've saved the audio file, invoke the application like this (examples are on Unix, and the '$' is the command prompt):
+After you've saved the audio file, invoke the application like this, passing the audio recording filename on the command line (examples are on Unix, and the '$' is the command prompt):

 ~~~
-$ ./beat.py <audio-file-name>
+$ ./beat.py Saturday_11:54pm.m4a
 ~~~

 After a few seconds, a plot window will show up.
 The upper subplot